Best cafes and restaurants in Tamraght, Morocco.

 The Best Cafes and Restaurants in Tamraght, Morocco

-Last Updated on 4th July 2025 by Jessie
+Last Updated on 24th January 2026 by Jessie

-Today I write to you as the self-appointed royal taste tester of Tamraght that nobody asked for.
+Today, I write to you as the self-appointed royal taste tester of Tamraght that nobody asked for.
 Having painstakingly trialled my way through many a Moroccan treatie, I have compiled my list of the best cafes and restaurants in Tamraght.

 When asked what I love most about Morocco, my top three answers tend to be: the hyper-attention to detail, the simplicity of living, and the food.
 Varying in order depending on my mood.
+When it comes to dining options, Tamraght has a number of gems on offer, with new venues popping up all the time.

 Anywho, this is not a conclusive guide, but rather my personal picks for the best cafes and restaurants in Tamraght, Morocco.